KalamaKiefer/SentientAI/README.md

 npm run start
 ```

-## 💻 Setting Up Prisma and Database
+## 💻 Setting Up Prisma and Database (Neon + PostgreSQL)

-1. Set up a **PlanetScale** MySQL database.
+1. Set up a **Neon** PostgreSQL database.
-2. Configure the **Prisma** schema file to connect to your PlanetScale database.
+2. Copy the Prisma connection string from Neon and set it in your .env file:
+3. Change the provider in schema.prisma to: provider = "postgresql"
+4. Run Prisma migrations to set up your schema: npx prisma migrate dev --name init
-3. Run the following to generate your Prisma client:
+5. Run the following to generate your Prisma client:

 ```bash
 npm run postinstall